-Venues with clear drop down outdoor curtains & gas Patio heaters are great for allowing circulating of your guests.
+Venues with clear drop-down outdoor curtains & gas Patio heaters are great for allowing your guests to circulate.

 Photographers: More readily available and possibly offer a discount.
 No squinting in the bright light of summer.
 Choose a venue that has outdoor photo opportunities handy to the reception so if there is a break in the weather you can slip out for more shots without disturbing your reception.
 Sunset photos can be dramatic.
 Lighting is important whether it be natural light or introducing artificial light.
 Your experienced photographer will be happy to discuss these points with you.
 Make a time in the days before the wedding to check ideal spots for photos at your chosen venue.

 Take care to choose the right time for your ceremony in the winter to allow time for photos before the light is lost.
 Discuss with your photographer the best time & how long the photos will take.
 The other option is to have photos taken prior to the ceremony.

 Wedding Attire: Strapless gowns are still a favoured choice by many winter brides.
 Couple with wraps of faux fur, capes and jackets for that extra bit of warmth.
 Why not be exotic & different and choose a beautiful winter gown.